 A student may be expelled by a single, neutral Hearing Officer after a hearing and upon the recommendation of the Head of School.
-The Hearing Officer will be assigned by the Head of School as needed, and shall be certificated and neither a teacher of the student nor a Board member.
+The Hearing Officer will be assigned by the Head of School as needed and will be certificated and neither a teacher of the student nor a Board member.
 The Hearing Officer may recommend expulsion of any student found to have committed an expellable offense.

 Students recommended for expulsion are entitled to a hearing to determine whether the student should be expelled.
-Unless postponed for good cause, the hearing shall be held within thirty (30) school days after MCMS Head of School or designee determines that the Pupil has committed an expellable offense.
-The hearing shall be held in a confidential setting.
-Written notice of the hearing shall be forwarded to the student and the student's parent/guardian at least ten (10) calendar days before the date of the hearing.
-Upon mailing the notice, it shall be deemed served upon the pupil.
-The notice shall include:
+Unless postponed for good cause, the hearing will be held within thirty (30) school days after Mayacamas Head of School or designee determines that the student has committed an expellable offense.
+The hearing will be held in a confidential setting.
+Written notice of the hearing will be forwarded to the student and the student's parent/guardian at least ten (10) calendar days before the date of the hearing.
+Upon mailing the notice, it will be deemed served upon the student.
+The notice will include:

-- The date and place of the expulsion hearing - A statement of the specific facts, charges and offenses upon which the proposed expulsion is based - A copy of MCMS's disciplinary rules which relate to the alleged violation - Notification of the student's or parent/guardian's obligation to provide information about the student's status at MCMS to any other school district or school to which the student seeks enrollment - The opportunity for the student or the student's parent/guardian to appear in person or to employ and be represented by counsel or a non-attorney advisor - The right to inspect and obtain copies of all documents to be used at the hearing - The opportunity to confront and question all witnesses who testify at the hearing - The opportunity to question all evidence presented and to present oral and documentary evidence on the student's behalf including witnesses
+- 1. The date and place of the expulsion hearing - 2.
+A statement of the specific facts, charges, and offenses upon which the proposed expulsion is based - 3.
+A copy of Mayacamas's disciplinary rules which relate to the alleged violation - 4.
+Notification of the student's or parent/guardian's obligation to provide information about the student's status at Mayacamas to any other school district or school to which the student seeks enrollment - 5.
+The opportunity for the student or the student's parent/guardian to appear in person or to employ and be represented by counsel or a non-attorney advisor - 6.
+The right to inspect and obtain copies of all documents to be used at the hearing - 7.
+The opportunity to confront and question all witnesses who testify at the hearing - 8.
+The opportunity to question all evidence presented and to present oral and documentary evidence on the student's behalf including witnesses.

-If a foster youth, as defined in Education Code section 48853.5, is recommended for expulsion, the notice of hearing must also be provided to the student's attorney and an appropriate representative of NCOE child welfare agency at least ten (10) days prior to the date of the hearing.
+If a foster youth, as defined in Education Code section 48853.5, is recommended for expulsion, the notice of hearing must also be provided to the student's attorney and an appropriate representative of the Napa County child welfare agency at least ten (10) days prior to the date of the hearing.
 The notice may be made using the most cost-effective method possible, which may include, but is not limited to, electronic mail or a telephone call.

-If a homeless youth, as defined in 42 USC section 11434a(2), is recommended for expulsion, the notice of hearing must also be provided to MCMS's designated homeless liaison at least ten (10) days prior to the date of the hearing.
+If a homeless youth, as defined in 42 USC section 11434a(2), is recommended for expulsion, the notice of hearing must also be provided to Mayacamas's designated homeless liaison at least ten (10) days prior to the date of the hearing.
 The notice may be made using the most cost-effective method possible, which may include, but is not limited to, electronic mail or a telephone call.